VolhaP87/Office_Supplies_Recommendation_System/README.md

 ***

 ## Disclaimer
 The described analyses fulfill educational purposes only.
-The hypothetical business case, made-up data and the results of the perfomed analyses should not be considered as real recommendations of the seller, and have not been approved by any professional organization or trading company.
+The hypothetical business case, made-up data and the results of the performed analyses should not be considered as real recommendations of the seller, and have not been approved by any professional organization or trading company.
 ***

 ## Overview